lcrespom/Modulator/README.md

 	version has been tested.
 Node drag & drop and connection will probably not work in the mobile browsers.

-2. The **Line In** node is only properly supported by FireFox.
-Safari gives an error, while Chrome provides the API but remains silent.
+2. The **Line In** node is not supported in Safari.
+Chrome should work, but if fails, try with FireFox.
-	Here is the JSON for a preset to load in FireFox to test the Line In node in combination with the **Detune** effect to obtain *Smurf & Shrek* voices:
+	Here is the JSON for a preset to test the Line In node in combination with the **Pitch Shifter** effect to obtain *Smurf & Shrek* voices:
 	```
 	{ "nodes": [
 		{"id":0,"x":520,"y":140,"name":"Out","inputs":[1],"classes":"node node-out"},